RBelachew/AndroidAppRemoteControlJoystick/README.md

 As a client of the app you need to run the android app and to connect the server of FlightGear as mentioned, with IP and Port.

 As a developer you need an IDE suitable for running Android Application (I used Android Studio).\
-In addition, when you open the flight simulator, you can set the following setting in the Settings Additional tab:
+In addition, when you open the flight simulator, you can set the following setting in the Settings Additional tab:\
---telnet = socket, in, 10,127.0.0.1,6400, tcp
+--telnet = socket, in, 10,127.0.0.1,6400, tcp\
-This setting instructs the flight simulator to open a server over IP / TCP, localhost and port 6400.
+This setting instructs the flight simulator to open a server over IP / TCP, localhost and port 6400.\
-The setting in defines that the flight simulator serves as a server side, which will expect to read information from clients that connect to it. you can download and install with the following link: https://www.flightgear.org/download/ .
+The setting in defines that the flight simulator serves as a server side, which will expect to read information from clients that connect to it.\
+You can download and install the FlightGear application with the following link: https://www.flightgear.org/download/ .

     Documentation/UML